Elder in Residence

 - Establish and maintain effective working relationships with community traditional helpers.
 Implements appropriate systems to support and maintain cultural programs.

 - Develop, implement, coordinate and evaluate cultural programs, ensuring that client’s needs are met.
 Ensures that program standards, guidelines and policies of the AMM are maintained.

 - Communicates effectively with supervisor, clients and families; both verbally and in writing including public speaking, education, etc. Ensures processes are clear and implements boundaries in a non-judgmental manner.

 - Adheres to workplace health & safety policies, safe work practices and procedures.

 - Participates as a member of the Prevention & Healing Services and Ayas Men Men Child & Family Services Teams.

 In addition, the ideal candidate will also have:

-- Diploma in Counseling, First Nation Studies, Social Work or related/relevant field from a recognized post-secondary institution.
+- Bachelors OR Diploma in Counseling, First Nation Studies, Social Work or related/relevant field from a recognized post-secondary institution.

-- 2 – 3 years of directly-related experience in the majority of duties listed in the job description including cultural program development, one-on-one counselling, Squamish Nation culture/traditions, ceremony facilitation, relationship building, case management, high level cultural position, Elder teachings, etc.
+- 4-5 years (with Bachelors) OR 6-7 years (with Diploma) of directly-related experience in the majority of duties listed in the job description including cultural program development, one-on-one counselling, Squamish Nation culture/traditions, ceremony facilitation, relationship building, case management, high level cultural position, Elder teachings, etc.

 - As career progresses, incumbent will be required to successfully complete job-required, short-term upgrading, training and courses relating to child and family safety model, confidentiality, privacy, etc.